yadavhrsit/ExpanseTracker/README.md

 <h2>Session Management</h2>
 <p>The app uses Redis for session storage to enhance performance and scalability.
 Redis must be installed and running on the local machine.</p>

+<h2>Authorization and Security</h2>
+<p>This application utilizes session-based authorization to protect budget and expenses routes.
+Only logged-in users can access these routes.
+Unauthorized requests will receive a 401 (Unauthorized) status code.

+<h2>Express Validator</h2>
+<p>The APIs are integrated with express-validator, which ensures that incoming requests are properly validated.
+This validation helps prevent potential security vulnerabilities and enhances the reliability of the application.</p>

 <h2>Models</h2>
 <p>The models folder contains the User, Budget, and Expense models used to interact with the database.</p>

 <h2>Controllers</h2>
 <p>The controllers folder contains the controllers for adding, updating, viewing, and deleting budgets and expenses.
 These controllers are used in the respective routes for handling different API requests.</p>